In this article

 3. Pricing model.
 Per-task pricing is predictable for steady workloads.
 Per-active-user pricing scales with team growth.
 Per-environment pricing is enterprise-friendly but expensive to start.
 Albato's per-successful-action model is unusual at this tier and predictable.

 4. AI and agent readiness.
 Gartner's 40% AI-agent number means every shortlist now needs LLM nodes, retrieval connectors, and policy controls.
-Workato and Tray lead here in 2026.
+Workato (Genies), Boomi (Agentstudio), MuleSoft (Agentforce), and Tray all ship agent builders in 2026, and Albato now offers an in-platform AI Agent of its own (covered below).

 5. Implementation timeline.
 Mulesoft and Boomi enterprise rollouts take 3 to 9 months.
 Workato and Albato production-grade rollouts run 4 to 12 weeks.
 Pick the timeline that matches the business case.